neurogenomics/CUT_n_TAG/README.md

 ## Downloading new samples

-When [BRC](https://imperial-genomics-facility.github.io/igf-pipeline-help/index.html) sends you an email letting you know they've finished sequencing your samples, follow these steps to download prepare the data.
+When [BRC](https://imperial-genomics-facility.github.io/igf-pipeline-help/index.html) sends you an email letting you know they've finished sequencing your samples, follow these steps to download and prepare the data.

 **Note**: File and folder names are just used as examples here.
 You'll need to adapt these to match your particular file/folder names.